bitwarden/help/_articles/importing/import-from-chrome.md

 popular: false
 tags: [import, chrome, opera, vivaldi, edge]
 order: "04"
+description: "This article explains how you can export data from Google Chrome or any chromium-based browser and import into Bitwarden."
 ---

 Use this article for help exporting data from Google Chrome and importing into Bitwarden.